Skip to main content

 Your deadline depends on your government entity's population size.
 The DOJ structured the timeline to give smaller entities more preparation time while recognizing that larger governments typically have more resources to dedicate to compliance work.

-April 26, 2027: Larger entities (50,000+ population)
+April 26, 2027: larger entities (50,000+ population)

 Population is based on the most recent U.S. Census Bureau decennial census.
 For independent school districts, use the Census Bureau's Small Area Income and Poverty Estimates instead of the decennial census data.

-April 26, 2028: Smaller entities and all special districts
+April 26, 2028: smaller entities and all special districts

 The DOJ picked 50,000 as the cutoff because it matches the "small governmental jurisdictions" definition in the Regulatory Flexibility Act.
 Smaller governments typically have tighter budgets and fewer technical staff, so they get more time to prepare and implement solutions.